irahorecka/gardenofrecipes/recipes/md/barbara-davis-old-fashioned-bread-pudding.md

 ## Instructions

-1. Scald milk.
+1. Scald milk
-2. Add butter.
+2. Add butter
-3. Beat together eggs, sugar, cinnamon, raisins, nuts, salt, and lemon peel.
+3. Beat together eggs, sugar, cinnamon, raisins, nuts, salt, and lemon peel
-4. Add to the milk and butter mixture.
+4. Add to the milk and butter mixture
-5. Add bread cubes and stir.
+5. Add bread cubes and stir
-6. Pour into baking dish and sprinkle nutmeg on top.
+6. Pour into baking dish and sprinkle nutmeg on top
-7. Bake at 350 degrees for about 40 minutes.
+7. Bake at 350 degrees for about 40 minutes